 Wicked Twister gave riders a great view of the Cedar Point beach and Lake Erie.

-As the train reaches the end of the launch section, it heads up the forward tower.
-The train makes it about halfway up the tower then it pauses, and heads backwards through the launch section.
+As the train reached the end of the launch section, it would head up the forward tower.
+The train made it about halfway up the tower then it paused, and headed backwards through the launch section.

-The train then heads back up the back spiral and twists 450 degrees for the final time.
-The ride then stops and heads down the tower going forward.
+The train then would head back up the back spiral and twist 450 degrees for the final time.
+The ride then stopped and headed down the tower going forward.